-On June 5th, 1949, the famous English suspense novelist Ken Follett was born in Cardiff, Wales.
-As a boy, his Christian zealot parents forbade him from watching movies and television, so he developed an early and keen interest in reading.
+On June 5th, 1949, the famous English writer Ken Follett was born in Cardiff, Wales.
+As a boy, his Christian zealot parents forbade him from watching movies and television, so he developed an early passion for reading.

 An average student at first, Follett eventually buckled down and devoted himself to his studies.
 He attended Poole Technical College, then in 1967, he was admitted to University College London, where he studied philosophy.
 In 1968, he married his first wife, Mary, and had his first child, a son named Emanuele.

 After graduating in 1970, Follett took a post-graduate course in journalism and landed a trainee position in Cardiff as a reporter for the South Wales Echo.
 A few years later, he returned to London and became a general-assignment reporter for the Evening News.

 Around this time, he began writing fiction as a hobby.
 Finding journalism unsatisfying, he quit and embarked on a career in the publishing business, becoming deputy managing director for a small publishing house in London called Everest Books.

 At this time, he also became involved in liberal politics and the Labour Party, and met Barbara Broer, a Labour Party official who would later become Follett's second wife and an elected Member of Parliament.

 In the early and mid 1970s, Follett wrote several competent novels, (mostly under pseudonyms) but they were undistinguished except for The Modigliani Scandal (1976) and Paper Money (1977) which received minor recognition.

 He also wrote, under the pseudonym Bernard L. Ross, a novelization of Peter Hyams' screenplay for the 1978 Hollywood film Capricorn One, a suspense thriller about NASA staging a fake Mars landing, then attempting to assassinate the astronauts in on the hoax.